 An analytical and expository study of the miracles of Christ as recorded in the Gospels.
 Introductory lectures deal with the problem of the possibility of miracles as well as the place and purpose of miracles in the Divine economy.
 The practical and homiletical values of the miracles are stressed.
+Taught by Professor Hoehner, 1971.

 Elective, spring semester, even-numbered years.
 2 hours.
+Offered 1970-71.